johnpapa/heroes-angular-serverless/README.md

 ## Why

 I love Node and Express for creating APIs!
 These require a server and paying for that server in the cloud.
-Shifting to serverless alleviates the cost, the server upkeep, helps scale up and down easily, and reduces the surface are of the middleware required for a robust Express app.
+Shifting to serverless alleviates the cost, the server upkeep, helps scale up and down easily, and reduces the surface area of the middleware required for a robust Express app.
 Is it perfect?
 No, of course not!
 But this is a solid option if these factors affect you.

 ## Pre-Requisites